soteria-security/CredEcho/README.md

 The detail that the screen hides behind the flyout is printed in full.
-A reader cannot click a button on paper, so the hidden detail node becomes visible for print and the flyout controls disappear: the PDF carries the pairing summary and every individual sign-in, and no finding is trapped behind an interaction the medium does not support.
+A reader cannot click a button on paper, so the hidden detail node becomes visible for print and the flyout controls disappear: the PDF carries every pairing, every individual sign-in, and every follow-on action, and no finding is trapped behind an interaction the medium does not support.
+Where a section was capped on screen, the ten-row extract is suppressed for print and the complete list is taken from the detail node instead, so the PDF neither stops at ten rows nor prints the same section twice.
 A print started while the flyout is open closes it first, so pagination is never computed against a locked page.

 ### Verdict ladder